Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 };
 ```

-- **description**: A mandatory string that provides details about the Invitation.
-It should contain all relevant information needed for a potential recipient to clearly differentiate this contract's invitations from others.

-- **customDetails** (Optional): Any additional information that may be required by the invitation.

-- **proposalShape** (Optional): This object outlines the necessary and permissible elements of each proposal.
+- **proposalShape** (Optional): This object outlines the necessary and permissible elements of each [proposal](https://docs.agoric.com/reference/zoe-api/zoe-contract-facet.html#proposal-shapes).
 Here is the proposal shape for this contract.

 ```js
 const proposalShape = harden({